Year 6 Transition

 - Your pencil case and writing equipment

-- Make sure you have money paid into your Dinner money Service on ParentPay
+- Make sure you have money paid for your lunch on your ParentPay account

 - A drink and a snack for break time or money on your ParentPay account to buy a drink and snack